 It’s funny to watch the kids decide which ones to take.
 Some shout out their favorite and then pick it up, (I heard “oh pixie sticks” about twenty times on Halloween night), others swirl their finger over the candy before choosing and a few others quietly pick a piece from the bowl and move on.

 While I know a lot of adults hand out candy, I really prefer to let the kids decide for themselves.
 For the most part this works perfectly.

 Each time I open the door, I say “Happy Halloween” followed by “you can choose two pieces of candy from the bowl.”
 Sometimes I have to urge a child to take more than one, but most of the children politely pick two of their choosing.

 Of course, for every ten well mannered children there is always one that disobeys my instructions.
 That child thrusts his hands into the bowl, pulls out a fist full of candy, quickly throws it into his bag and dashes away from my front door.

-Now these aren’t little children and they aren’t foreign children.
-I am pretty certain that all of the children that took those fist fulls of candy could understand what I said and just chose to ignore me.
+Now these aren’t little children.
+I am pretty certain that all of the kids that took those fist fulls of candy could understand what I said and just chose to ignore me.

 So I wonder if so many children can follow my orders why can’t they all?
-Are these other children greedy or do they just have very bad manners?
+Are these other children greedy, do they have bad manners or is it something else entirely?